ElizabethNuomaAkossey/E-Commerce-Recommendation-System/README.md

 **- 🏷️ item_properties_part1.csv & item_properties_part2.csv :** these files describe item attributes. it contains over 20 million rows and 4 columns

-**- 📂 category_tree.csv :** describes the product hierarchy. it has two columns. the parentid and the categoryid which also has over 1 million data
+**- 📂 category_tree.csv :** describes the product hierarchy. it has two columns. the parentid and the categoryid which also has over 1 million data.

   ## 🛠️ Data Preparation